rstemmer/musicdb/docs/source/usage/install.rst

    sudo install -dm 755 /usr/share/webapps/musicdb
    sudo cp -r -a --no-preserve=ownership webui/* /usr/share/webapps/musicdb

-Thats it for the Front-End.
+That's it for the Front-End.

 Next the data and configuration files needed by MusicDB needs to be installed.
 This is done by the following commands: